Au Revoir Simone: History

 Au Revoir Simone formed in late 2003 when Forster (formerly of Dirty on Purpose) and Hart met on a train ride home to New York from Vermont and decided to form an all-keyboard band.
 They were soon joined at practices by D'Angelo and a fourth member, Sung Bin Park (keyboard/vocals).
 In December 2004, Park left the band.

 Their debut album, Verses of Comfort, Assurance & Salvation, was released on March 23, 2005 on the band's own Our Secret Record Company label; it was subsequently issued in Europe on October 31 by Moshi Moshi Records, and later by the Rallye Label in Japan.
 Pitchfork reviewer Brian Howe said that the album's "synth-pop is always simple, elegant, and ethereal".
 The band described the album as akin to "exploring a secret garden at night with a flashlight".

 In summer 2006, the trio toured the US, Canada and Europe with We Are Scientists.
-That August, they did a Take-Away Show video session shot by Vincent Moon.

 On March 5, 2007, they released their second album, The Bird of Music, promoted by a US tour with Peter Bjorn and John and Voxtrot from April through June.
 British Vogue said of the album, “Eschewing the typical guitar-heavy band set-up for old-school synthesizers and vintage drum machines, [Au Revoir Simone] create dreamy synth-pop.
 Their soft ethereal vocals laid over spare homemade drumbeats are reminiscent of Air and Stereolab".
 Spin said, "Powered by vintage keyboards, a lockstep beat-box, and gorgeous, wide-eyed warbling, the Simones create make-out music for your inner android".